At initial application, REDE, or when adding a person with income

 Budgeting Income That Varies

-When income varies over the approval period due to an anticipated change such as; hours, rate of pay, time off work, or an interuption in income, figure the total amount of anticipated income for the approval period, and divide by 6 months.
+For Mid-Point Reporting units, when income varies over the approval period due to an anticipated change such as: hours, rate of pay, time off work, or an interruption in income, figure the total amount of anticipated income for the approval period, and divide by 12-months.
 Budget that monthly average.

 SSA Cost of Living Adjustment (COLA)